Olubukola-Yewande/Student-Mental-Health/README.md

 # Mental Health Analysis of Students

 <h3>Description</h3>
-This powerBi project analyzes a dataset f students' mental health, focusing on depression, anxiety, and panic attacks.
-The dataset consists of 10 columns, and 3 additional measures were created to gain deeper insights.
+This powerBi project analyzes a dataset of students' mental health, focusing on depression, anxiety, and panic attacks.
+The dataset consists of 10 columns, and 3 additional measures were created to gain deeper insights.<br>
+This project is a 3 page dashboard which are grouped in pages(depression, panic attcak, and anxiety).

 <h3>Objectives</h3>
-The objective of my Powerbi project was to address the following questions:<br>
+The objectives of this PowerBi project is to examine the mental health status of students.<br>
-1. What is the total number of students.<br>
-2. The count of depression by marital status <br>
-3. The rate of panic attak by specialists consultation <br>
-4. The count of panic attack by age <br>
-5. Count of depression by age <br>
-6. Count of anxiety by course <br>
-7. Count of anxiety by current year <br>
+This PowerBi project aims at addressing questions like;<br>
+Are students experiencing mental health breakdown?
+If they are, what are the causes of this?
+Could it be age?
+Does it mean that the older students expereince these mental health issues or the younger students do?<br>
+Could it be caused by thier courses?
+Are some courses responsible for this?<br>
+Could it be their CGPA(curriculum grade performance assessment).
+Are these mental health issues related to some CGPA?<br>
+Could it be Year of study?
+Does it mean that some certain level of courses are responsible for the mental health issues?<br>
+Could it be marital status?
+Are married students experiencing more of these problems or the unmarried ones?<br>
+Could it be based on their gender?
+Are females experiencing mental health breakdown than the males or are the males experiencing more mental health breakdown than the females?<br>
+Lastly, are students who are experiencing these mental health issues visiting specilaists or not?<br>

 <h3>Tools Used</h3>
 For this project, I leveraged on a powerful tool in data analytics to guide my analysis: <br>